You are here

 Easy Test to Determine Soil Drainage

 To help determine soil drainage, choose a day when the soil is not excessively wet from rain or other factors.
 Use a large coffee can (approximately 46 ounces) with the top and bottom removed.
-Dig a 4-inch-deep hole and set the can on the floor of the hole.
+Dig a 4-inch-deep hole and set the can on the bottom of the hole.
 Firm the soil around the can so water cannot slip under the bottom edge.

-Fill the can to the top with water; wait an hour, and then measure the water level.
+Fill the can with water; wait an hour, and then measure the water level.
 If the water level drops at least 2 inches in 1 hour, the drainage is considered normal.
 If the level drops more than 5 inches in 1 hour, it is considered too much.
 If the level doesn’t seem to drop at all, the soil drainage is poor.

 Planting in Poorly Drained Soils

 • Install a French drain, which removes water through a network of drains.
-You must have a point lower than the landscape site for the water to drain.
-Plant in a raised bed, which needs to be at least 12 inches deep.
+There must be a point lower than the landscape site for the water to drain.

 • Prepare a large berm (from 1 to several feet deep).
 Such structures can complement your landscape.